ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 tracks a client by using a variation of cert chains.
 The risk for this attack is accepted on the same grounds as the unique SCT attack described above. \[XXX any mitigations possible here?\]

+### Privacy for HTTPS clients performing STH Proof Fetching

+An HTTPS client performing Proof Fetching should only request proofs from a CT log that it accepts SCTs from.
+An HTTPS client should regularly [XXX how regularly?
+This has operational implications for log operators] request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.

+The actual mechanism by which Proof Fetching is done carries considerable privacy concerns.
+Although out of scope for the document, DNS is a mechanism currently discussed.
+DNS leaks data in plaintext over the network (including what sites the user is visiting and what sites they have previously visited) - thus it may not be suitable for some.

 ### Privacy in STH Pollination